antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Click next.
-R2 is now performing  a correlation test on the signature scores of the APC activated genelist in APC mutants against the signature scores of allthe genesets in the broad hallmark collectiong.
+R2 is now performing  a correlation test on the signature scores of the APC activated genelist in APC mutants against the signature scores of all the genesets in the broad hallmark collectiong.

-Q: Name other pathways in the list which you recognize and can be associated with e.g CMS classes.
+Q: Name other pathways in the list which you recognize and can be associated with CRC or CMS classes